Skip to main content

 Effective hormonal protocols address the entire endocrine axis, aiming to restore balance rather than just supplementing a single hormone.

 In women, the hormonal picture is often more complex, involving the interplay of estrogens, progesterone, and androgens.
 During perimenopause and post-menopause, declining estrogen levels can disrupt the protective effect this hormone has on hair follicles.
-Estrogen helps to prolong the and can counteract some of the effects of DHT.
+Estrogen helps to prolong the anagen phase and can counteract some of the effects of DHT.

 As estrogen declines, the relative influence of androgens increases, leading to female pattern hair loss.
 Hormonal optimization protocols for women may involve low doses of testosterone to support energy and libido, combined with progesterone and, where appropriate, estrogen.
 This balanced approach seeks to restore the hormonal environment that is most conducive to healthy hair follicle function.